espresso/espresso/docs/Workflow.md

 ## Attachment

-`attachment` works as `send_file` except it will instruct browser to display Save dialog.
+`attachment` works as `send_file` except it will instruct browser to display "Save" dialog.

 **Example:**